"Corporate Political Activism and Information Transfers"

-Motivated by the observation that investor trust facilitates greater informational price efficiency, we find that firms with more CSR enjoy faster incorporation of earnings news into stock prices, lower investor uncertainty around earnings announcements, and higher earnings response coefficients.
-Using a regression discontinuity design, we identify the causal effect of CSR on the speed with which stock prices reflect earnings news.
+Motivated by the observation that investor trust facilitates greater informational price efficiency, we find that firms with more CSR enjoy faster incorporation of earnings news into stock prices and lower investor uncertainty around earnings announcements.
+Using a regression discontinuity design, we strengthen our identification of the effect of CSR on the speed with which stock prices reflect earnings news.

 Co-authored with Lindsey A. Gallo and Hengda Jin